18.104.22.168 create a tuple;

 There is also a semantic, that is, semantic, difference.
 Suppose lists are more likely to combine an indefinite number of homogeneous entities.
 In that case, a tuple is a quick way to connect several different objects with different meanings under one name.

-In the example above, the card tuple consists of two elements, indicating the value and its suit.
 Another nice difference between tuples and lists is that they can be elements of a set:

 Tuples can be assigned to each other.
 This is what makes Python's beautiful feature, the view construct, work

 As you know, to the left of the assignment sign there = must be a variable name or the name of a list with an index or several indexes.
 They indicate where to "put" the value written to the right of the assignment sign.
 However, to the left of the assignment sign, you can also write a tuple of such designations (roughly speaking, variable names), and to the right, a tuple of values that should be placed in them.
 The values on the right are specified in the same order as the variables on the left (here the parentheses around the tuple are optional):